moumar/ruby-mp3info/README.txt

 * read, write, remove id3v1 and id3v2 tags
 * correctly read VBR files (with or without Xing header)
 * only 2.3 version is supported for writings id3v2 tags
+* id3v2 tags are always written in UTF-16 encoding

 == SYNOPSIS:

+  ### read and display infos & tags

   require "mp3info"
   # read and display infos & tags